 Those who like to teach—they hope their pupils are ignorant, for they cannot teach unless their pupils need to learn.
 To desire a thing is to desire the need for that thing.
 But no teacher approves of their students’ ignorance, or why would they teach?

 It is the same with doctors: they want illness to exist, since they could not display their medical skill unless people were sick.
 But they do not approve of illness, otherwise they would never treat it.
 Similarly, bakers want people to be hungry so they can ply their trade and earn a living, but they do not approve of hunger, otherwise they would not sell bread.
 This is why commanders and cavalry want their king to have an opponent and an enemy.
 How else can they show their bravery and love for the king?
 The king would never muster them, having no need.
 But they do not approve of the king’s enemy, or they would not fight. ~Rumi

-Furthermore, we all possess the capacity for wrongdoing, oppression and other evil that we do not like done unto us; we just don’t see those inside ourselves.
-The process of real forgiveness; which is discussed in the next section; has a healing quality which helps scrub the mirror of our soul to cleanse ourselves from those harsh harmful feelings.
-It also turns one into a mirror for others to see their hidden harsh harmful capacities in the healed person!
+Furthermore, we all possess the capacity for wrongdoing, oppression and other evil acts that we do not like done unto us.
+It’s just that we can be blind to our own actions, or can justify ourselves one way or another.
+The process of real forgiveness; which is discussed in the next section; has a healing quality that scrubs the mirror of the soul and cleanses us from such harmful feelings.

 An elephant was led to a well to drink.
 Seeing itself in the water, it shied away.
 It thought it was shying away from another elephant.
 It did not realize it was shying away from its own self.
 All evil qualities—oppression, hatred, envy, greed, mercilessness, pride—when they are within yourself, they bring no pain.
 When you see them in another, then you shy away and feel the pain.